 Unable to execute statement: database is locked in /var/www/wp-content/object-cache.php:1234

 This can happen if your server places your WordPress files on network-attached storage (that is, on a network drive).
 To solve this, store your cached data on a locally attached drive.
 See the question about storing your data in a more secure place.
+It also can happen in a very busy site.

 Why do I get errors when I use WP-CLI to administer my site?